tjingsheng/tp/docs/UserGuide.md

 ## 4.5.
 Commands for notes
 ### 4.5.1.
 List all notes: `note list`
-Lists all notes, paginated if dataset is too huge.
+Lists all notes that you have.
 **Format:** `note list`

 **Example:**